tprobinson/concourse-autotree-pipelines/README.md

 **Warning:** The script does not ask you if you want to commit any changes, it just assumes 'yes' to everything.
 Good for those who want the repository to be treated as a declarative state for Concourse.

+If you want to see what the script *would* do, add the `-n` flag to do a dry run.

 ```sh
 # git fetch; and git reset --hard origin/master; and fish update-all.fish
 Logging in to team admin: done